linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 25.06.2026
+- Topic: Instagram Scandals
+- Directory: /posts/2026/June/25
+- Description: ``` Centralized social media is broken, leaving us as digital tenants vulnerable to hacks and automated ban waves.
+The June 2026 AI support crisis proved that tech monopolies view users as resources rather than customers.
+It is time to reclaim your digital sovereignty, escape the algorithmic treadmill, and build your own independent, privacy-focused network using tools like Web Force Studio.
+Watch the full breakdown here: https://youtu.be/fL0e7INQxZA?si=Tt7U3RT_owii1i_v ```

 ### 24.06.2026
 - Topic: AI Agents and UIID
 - Directory: /posts/2026/June/24